 Residents of the Carthage Public Library District (people who live in the Carthage Elementary School District) and persons who own property within the district support our Library with their property taxes.
 Therefore there is no additional charge to receive a library card.
-The Carthage Public Library also accepts valid library cards from other public libraries in Illinois, and has a reciprocal agreement with the Keokuk Public Library in Iowa.
+The Carthage Public Library also accepts valid library cards from other public libraries in Illinois.

 Individuals who live in an area that is not served by a